-- 1. the number constants (integer or decimal number, without the exponential part), e.g., "1.456". - 2. the two comparison operators "<", "<=" that compare two operands. - 3. the "output v" statement that print out its parameter "v". "v" is a value, not a variable since there is no variable in this language. - 4. the "if-then-else" statement: if (CONDITION) then STATEMENT else STATEMENT, where CONDITION is composed of numeric constants and comparison operator and STATEMENT may be another "if-then-else" statement or a "print v".
-The "else" statement is mandatory.
+- 1. the number constants (integer or decimal number, without the exponential part), e.g., "1.456". - 2. the two comparison operators ">", "==" that compare two operands. - 3. the two arithmetic operators "+", "\" that are computing an addition and a multiplication respectively. - 4. arithmetic and comparison expressions may be written with parentheses, e.g. "(1+5)\5". - 5. the "print v" statement that print out its parameter "v". "v" is an expression compose of constants, comparison or arithmetic operators.
+There is no variable in this language.

+6. the "if-then-else" statement: if CONDITION then STATEMENT else STATEMENT, where CONDITION is composed of numeric constants and comparison operator and STATEMENT may be another "if-thenelse" statement or a "print v".
+The "else" statement is not mandatory, such that it is possible to write if CONDITION then STATEMENT.